Liberating Structures Are Skills To Be Learned By Users, Not Facilitators

 “During the Liberating Structures Learning Gathering in Hamburg, I discovered how this may instead be based on a misunderstanding on my part of what Liberating Structures are”

 My thinking started to shift during a conversation with Henri Lipmanowicz, one of the two founders of Liberating Structures.
 One remark he repeatedly made throughout the gathering is that he feels that the repertoire should have stopped at 8 or 9 structures, instead of the growing 33 they have now.
-Although the other founder, Keith McCandless, has a different perspective on this, this remark struck a chord with me.
+Although the other founder, Keith McCandless, has a different perspective on this, this minimalist perspective struck a chord.

 “This makes each Liberating Structure primarily a skill that users have to master, not a technique for facilitators to add to their toolbox.“